 The Policies, Procedures and Standards for APSEPs identify required administrative positions which include a designated Chief Administrator and a designated Education Director.
 Per the Standards, the Chief Administrator role does not require CSDE certification and limits the duties to those administrative responsibilities which do not include supervision and evaluation of other certified personnel.
-An Education Director must hold both 092 certification and additional certification in comprehensive special education or certified personnel.
-Per the standards, the Chief Administrator and evaluation of other certified personnel.
+An Education Director must hold both 092 certification and additional certification in comprehensive special education or certification in a related service area, allowing for the supervision and evaluation of other certified personnel.
 Per the standards, the Chief Administrator and the Education Director positions may be filled by a single individual who must hold an 092 certification as well as a Special Education teaching certificate or a Related Service certification (Speech and Language Pathologist, School Counselor, School Psychologist or School Social Worker) which allows them to supervise and evaluate other certified personnel.